More "Senior" (F1)

 was actually spray from a ruptured water pipe that must have been

-Fred had never driven the new Hebborn car, which had a centre throttle
+Fred had never before sat in the new Hebborn car, and it had a centre throttle

 pedal -- and that after storming the straight with this VERY powerful

-Ford 427 cu.in. motor, Fred lifted off and then did what was natural to
+Ford 427 cu.in. motor, Fred lifted off and then may have done what was natural to

 car rode up the fence wires, hit the floodlight pole, dropped down sideways, and the steel RSJ pierced the car just